 Research involving an inter-species comparison of human and nonhuman primate brains by structural and functional regionalization and homology analysis

-M.D., Ph.D., Professor, Department of System Neuroscience, National Institute for Physiological Sciences
+M.D., Ph.D., Professor, Section of Brain Function Information, Supportive Center for Brain Research, National Institute for Physiological Sciences

 Human neuroimaging technologies such as MRI are invaluable in order to elucidate the neural substrates of cognitive functions which are impaired by neurological or psychiatric disorders.
 To evaluate their functional relevance, however, it is essential to combine this with animal experiments.
 Here, we propose the construction of a 7TMRI-based imaging platform that enables direct comparison between the human brain and those of non-human primates.
 The 7TMRI-based imaging platform will promote the understanding of the neural substrates of social cognition and the functional anatomy of basal ganglia, both of which are critical to understanding the pathophysiology of psychiatric disorders.
 Furthermore, the platform will elucidate the mechanism of neural plasticity at the circuit level, and this understanding is critical for rehabilitation medicine.

 M.D., Ph.D., Team Leader, Laboratory for Brain Connectomics Imaging, RIKEN Center for Biosystems Dynamics Research

 How did our human brain evolve and acquire humane functions?
 To solve this issue, we develop non-invasive neuroimaging techniques involving data acquisition and analysis that are standardized across species.
 We aim to comprehensively understand the brain function, architecture, and connectivity (connectome) particularly in relation to mechanisms underlining sociality and brain diseases, and to translate this into the development of medical techniques.

 Ph.D., Principal Researcher, Department of Functional Brain Imaging Research, National Institutes for Quantum and Radiological Science and Technology